 The lack of stretch pulls the hook from the fish’s mouth, just as a stiff fishing rod would.
 Monofilaments and fluorocarbon are the best choices for crank baiters.

 Tell me the best color of crankbait?

-To learn the fish with a crankbait with success is to understand the trick in choosing the correct color.
+To learn the fish with a crankbait successfully, understand the trick in choosing the correct color.
 It’s always good to select a model that looks like a natural baitfish, shad, crawfish, etc.

 Another thing worth considering is its size, but we will get back to this later—the basic principles of choosing a color or standard.

-First, choose a natural color with clear waters fisheries.
+First, choose a natural color with clear water fisheries.
 Next, choose the bright colors crankbaits in murky water or off-colored water.

 They are bright and sometimes unnatural colors and make them easier to see.
 Baitfish also seasonally change, so changing with them is crucial.

 Choosing a color is occasionally frustrating, but an efficient technique for improving your performance.

 Today’s anglers use crank baiting rods and reels developed explicitly for cranking.
 The reel you use should have the capacity to hold enough lines and have a shorter gear ratio to give better cast distances.

 We like a 5.5:1 gear ratio or lower is ideal for all cranking because it forces anglers to fish slower.